Protect yourself from phishing scams

 Smart Access is moving from evaluation to execution with two initial priorities for 2026: device compliance and log management.

-Read time: 3–4 minutes Earlier this year, Smart Access shared that we would begin reviewing VPN device data to better understand the security posture of devices connecting to university resources.
-That work is now producing …
+Earlier this year, Smart Access began reviewing VPN device data to better understand the security posture of devices connecting to university resources.
+This article builds on our January update, which outlined our visibility-first approach.

 Smart Access work is active, focused on advancing Zero Trust with the tools we already have.
 Learn more about the current work and what’s next.